qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 line_merge
 ..........

 Returns a LineString or MultiLineString geometry, where any connected LineStrings from the input geometry have been merged into a single linestring.
-This function will return null if passed a geometry which is not a LineString/MultiLineString.
+This function will return NULL if passed a geometry which is not a LineString/MultiLineString.

 .. list-table::
    :widths: 15 85